cromwellgrim/buy-sell-listing-site/WEEKEND.md

 - [ ] users can search through listings
 - [ ] users can comment on listings
 - [ ] users can favourite listings
-- [ ] admins can respond in comments
+- [ ] sellers can respond in comments
-- [ ] admins access listings and post approved listings and mark sold
+- [ ] sellers access listings and post approved listings and mark sold
-- [ ] admins delete listings after a certain time (or this could be automated)
+- [ ] sellers delete listings after a certain time (or this could be automated)